-Chlorogalum is a genus of 5 species mostly from California but extending into Oregon and Mexico.
+Chlorogalum is a genus of five species mostly from California but extending into Oregon and Mexico.
 Formerly considered to be part of the Liliaceae family, Dahlgren placed this genus in the Hyacinthaceae family, but DNA now suggests they be assigned to the Agavaceae family.
-They have fibrous-coated bulbs that produce long, basal leaves with tall loosely branched stems with starry flowers.
+They produce long, basal leaves with tall loosely branched stems with starry flowers.

 Chlorogalum parviflorum is a somewhat smaller version of C. pomeridianum, with smaller flowers and bulbs.
 Its range is restricted to California's South Coast floristic province.
 The flowers open during the day.
 They are quite common where I live in San Diego, especially in Mission Trails Regional Park.
 Photos from Jim Duggan.